santiagoangel/JEE7-angularjs/README.md

 JEE7 web application with REST WS for CRUD operations in the backend and AngularJS in the frontend.

-##Prerequisite for frontend development using Node npm, Yeoman, grunt and bower:
+##Prerequisites for frontend development using Node npm, Yeoman, grunt and bower:

 ###Fedora 20